infracost/docs/docs/features/config_file.md

 The following global variables are **only** available in CI:

-* `.BaseBranch` - The name of the base branch that the pull request is being merged into.
+* `.BaseBranch` - The name of the base branch that the pull request is being merged into (which is usually main or master).

 ## Functions